White House adviser Navarro walks back on comments China trade deal 'over'

 Under the Phase 1 trade deal, China had pledged to boost purchases of U.S. goods by $200 billion over two years.
 But disruptions wrought by the pandemic saw U.S. goods exports to China fall in the first quarter, providing a further challenge to the Trump administration less than five months out from the presidential election.

-"We had expected U.S. China tensions to escalate in the second half of this year in the run-up to the U.S. elections," said Vasu Menon, Senior Investment Strategist, at OCBC Bank Wealth Management in Singapore.
-"China hawks ... like Navarro could gain the upper hand and egg (Trump) on to take action against China.
-So expect markets to be very bumpy in second half of this year because of the double whammy from COVID-19 and U.S.-China tensions."
+"We had expected U.S.-China tensions to escalate in the second half of this year in the run-up to the U.S. elections," said Vasu Menon, senior investment strategist, at OCBC Bank Wealth Management in Singapore.
+"China hawks...like Navarro could gain the upper hand and egg (Trump) on to take action against China.
+So expect markets to be very bumpy in the second half of this year because of the double whammy from COVID-19 and U.S.-China tensions."

 ALSO READ